 Tips for making Healthy Chicken Alfredo Bake

 - Most of this can be made ahead of time during any meal prep time you take.
 Make the sauce before time, grill up some chicken.
-You could even assemble the whole thing (just make sure you make your pasta VERY al dente and that everything is cooled before mixing in the pasta.) ahead of time and just take it from the fridge to the oven.
+You could even assemble the whole thing ahead of time and just take it from the fridge to the oven.
+Just make sure you make your pasta VERY al dente and that everything is cooled before mixing in the pasta.
 You might need a few more minutes in the oven though.

 - Any vegetable or protein will really work here, but chicken and broccoli is pretty classic.